Cameronjpr/astroblog/src/content/blog/2020-06-12-pathfinding-visualised.md

 # Getting started, getting interested

 Ever since I first learned about graph-traversal and pathfinding algorithms, they've interested me.
-It might be because of the real-world applications, or it could be because of my years playing _Age of Empires_ on Windows XP, watching miniscule Hoplites scurry about on their deathly mission.
+It might be because of the real-world applications, or it could be because of my years playing _Age of Empires_ on Windows XP, watching tiny hoplites scurry about on their deathly mission.

 In learning about graphs and graph traversal, one method came up more than others – Dijkstra's algorithm.
 At the same time, I was focusing a lot of my energy on learning [P5.js](https://p5js.org/) , a brilliant library for creating art with JavaScript.
 I decided to create a small visualisation of Dijkstra's algorithm, something that would allows users to play around with graphs – adding nodes, edges, and changing their position.

 # The tool

 P5.js is one of my favourite things, ever.
-As a person who thrives on _making stuff_, I'm surprised it took me so long to find P5, and to really get to grips with it.
+As someone who thrives on making stuff, I'm surprised it took me so long to find P5, and to really get to grips with it.
 At its core, P5.js is a library for creative expression, turning statements, loops and logic into art.
 Real, actual art.
 I'm no great artist myself, but the P5 community contains many - and you can see their work on the [P5.js website](https://p5js.org/showcase/), on [Reddit](https://www.reddit.com/r/processing/top/?t=all), and on [Twitter](https://twitter.com/p5xjs/media).

 P5.js itself is a project of the [Processing Foundation](https://processingfoundation.org/) - an organisation helping people learn to code through the visual arts.